 - Pitch Bend Range: 48

 * Smaller channel ranges can be selected.
 Fewer channels will reduce the number of tracks required in Pro Tools, but will also reduce the expressive polyphony.
 See more details on selecting the ideal range here.
-In this example we are using a range of 2–16 (which will provide 15-voice expressive polyphony), but you can just as easily use a range of 2 – 5 (which will require fewer tracks and provide 4-voice expressive polyphony) if you prefer.
+In this example we are using 15 note channels in addition to the 1 "global" channel.
+This will provide 15-voice expressive polyphony) but you can just as easily use a smaller range, which will require fewer tracks and provide fewer voices of expressive polyphony).

 Step 2: Create the host track